jackjdleslie/denobyexample/README.md

 # `WIP` Node.js by Example

-> A website to teach Node.js and JavaScript through annotated examples
+> A website to teach Node.js and JavaScript through annotated examples.

+## About

+A side project for me to learn more about Node.js and JavaScript, inspired by [Go by Example](https://gobyexample.com)

 ## Adding an example